UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 ---

-Exactly two years ago in 2015, I sat in my parent’s living room in the remote countryside of Denmark, writing on my final BA project paper:
+Exactly two years ago in 2015, I sat in my parent’s living room in the remote countryside of Denmark, writing on my final BA paper:

 "How to innovate Airbnb’s Business Model?"